whoisdsmith/BOOKMRKS-MTHRFCKR-II/Media/Audio.md

 ---

-### Audio-Pro Audio-VSTI
+#### Audio-Pro Audio-VSTI

 ![](https://static.kvraudio.com/i/b/thelizard.jpg)

-[The Lizard by Krakli](https://www.kvraudio.com/product/the_lizard_by_krakli) - The Lizard is a Wild and Abrasive FM synth with full Envelope and LFO control of all Modulators. ...
+[The Lizard by Krakli](https://www.kvraudio.com/product/the_lizard_by_krakli) - The Lizard is a Wild and Abrasive FM synth with full Envelope and LFO control of all Modulators….

 2022-10-28T19:38:24.000Z